adamstorer/jekyll-cayman-theme/_posts/2017-09-12-Durkheim-Suicide-defs.markdown

 Abstract:
 defs_used:

     What are the two parts of suicide: organic-psychic dispositions and the nature of the physical environment.
     Durkheim's summary of egoistic suicide: We see suicide varies inversely with integration of religious, domestic and political society.
 Therefore egoistic suicide comes from excessive individualism in the face of the social
-    What is altruistic suicide?:Sometimes people kill themselves along some particular characterstics, such as getting old and sick, having a spouse die, or having a master die while you're the chief.
+    What is altruistic suicide?: Sometimes people kill themselves along some particular characterstics, such as getting old and sick, having a spouse die, or having a master die while you're the chief.
 In these cases, suicide is seen as a duty.
 But these duties are social construction.
 It is imposed by society or social ends.
 In these types of suicides, you are acting altruistically for the group rather than for the self.
 This suicide can be obligatory, optional or acute.

 ---